Orders

 Standard Used for purchasing tickets and/or food and beverage items from a site.

-Gift Shop Used for purchasing vouchers, gift cards, merchandise etc. from the gift shop.
+Gift Shop Used for purchasing vouchers, gift cards, merchandise, etc. from the gift shop.

 Subscription Used for purchasing and reactivating subscriptions.